 top of page

-Our Leadership Team
+Our Team

-Black Wildflowers Fund is led by experienced Black education leaders who have worked alongside Teacher Leaders that successfully designed and launched a Wildflower School.
+Black Wildflowers Fund is led by experienced Black education leaders who have worked alongside Teacher Leaders who successfully designed and launched a Wildflower School.
 They are raising awareness about racial and economic disparities that create barriers for Black education entrepreneurs to thrive.

 Maia Blankenship